Could you save a life on your next adventure using your first aid skills, or at least take care of a scrape or two?

 Danger.
 Response.
 Send for help.
 Airway.
 Breathing.
 CPR.
 Defibrillation.

 Ensure your safety and the safety of the casualty and others.
 The last thing you need is more people injured.
 Take control of the situation and use others to help out.
-If it is on the road, don’t underestimate the speed that other cars can come up upon the accident scene.
+If it is on the road, don’t underestimate the speed which other cars can come up upon the accident scene.
 Send bystanders down the road to warn oncoming traffic and slow them down.
 Use onlookers to take care of others involved.
 Keep people from unnecessarily moving about.
 Look for the ‘quiet ones’… the screaming ones are at least breathing, but probably won’t be much help.

 Perform CPR if necessary but it is vital if someone is not breathing to get help on the way.
 No magazine article is going to make you competent in CPR so make sure you do a course.